 - Click the Configuration tab.
-If your active portal is ArcGIS Enterprise, additionally click Configure Web Layer Properties to access the configurable properties.
+If your active portal is ArcGIS Enterprise, click Configure Web Layer Properties to access the configurable properties.

-- Select the Enable editing and allow editors to check box to enable web feature layer editing and choose what type of editing operations are permitted.
+- Check the Enable editing and allow editors to check box to enable web feature layer editing and choose what type of editing operations are permitted.
 Editing options include the following:

 Add, update, and delete features